Henry Dunster

-Henry Dunster (November 26, 1609 (baptized) – February 27, 1658/59) was an Anglo-American Puritan clergyman and the first president of Harvard College.
+Henry Dunster (November 26, 1609 (baptized) – February 27, 1658/59) was a New England Puritan clergyman who served as the first president of Harvard College from 1640 to 1654.
 Brackney says Dunster was "an important precursor" of the Baptist denomination in America, especially regarding infant baptism, soul freedom, religious liberty, congregational governance, and a radical biblicism.

 Life

-He was born at Bolholt, Bury, Lancashire, England to Henry Dunster.
+He was born at Bolholt near Bury, Lancashire, England to Henry Dunster.

 Dunster studied at Magdalene College, Cambridge as a sizar, specializing in oriental languages and earning a reputation as a Hebrew scholar.
-He earned a bachelor's degree (1630) and his master's degree (1634) and taught at Magdalene.
-He served as Headmaster of Bury Grammar School and was a curate at Saint Mary's Church in Bury.
+He earned a bachelor's degree (1630) and his M.A.
+(1634).
+He served as headmaster of Bury Grammar School and was a curate at the Church of St Mary the Virgin, Bury.

 Sponsored by Rev. Richard Mather, Dunster immigrated to Boston, Massachusetts in 1640.
-When Nathaniel Eaton was dismissed in 1639 as master of the recently established Harvard College, in Cambridge, Massachusetts, Dunster was appointed as his successor.
-Thus on August 27, 1640 Dunster became the first president of Harvard.
-(For a discussion of Dunster's choice of the title "president" see President § Description.)
-He modeled Harvard's educational system on that of the English schools such as Eton College and Cambridge University.
+Nathaniel Eaton was fired in 1639 as master of the recently established Harvard College, in Cambridge, Massachusetts, and Dunster was appointed as his successor.
+On August 27, 1640 Dunster became the first president of Harvard.
+At Dunster's alma mater, Magdalene College, the presiding officer was called the master and his second the president.
+Some have speculated that he borrowed the term out of a sense of humility, considering himself only a temporary place-holder.

+Dunster modeled Harvard's educational system on that of England, including Eton College and the University of Cambridge.
 He set up as well as taught Harvard's entire curriculum alone for many years, graduating the first college class in America, the Class of 1642.
-From 1649-1650 Dunster also served as interim pastor at The First Parish in Cambridge until the accession of Jonathan Mitchel.
+From 1649-1650 Dunster also served as interim pastor at the First Parish in Cambridge until the accession of Jonathan Mitchel.

 Historians have generally treated Dunster well in terms of his theological beliefs and educational abilities.
 Samuel Eliot Morison, the best-known historian of Harvard's history, wrote that Harvard College "might have followed her first patron to an early death and oblivion but for the faith, courage and intelligence of Henry Dunster."
 Dunster held Harvard together financially during a difficult economic downturn in New England that began soon after his arrival.
 He later had some conflict with the college's treasurer, Thomas Danforth, who called him the "de facto treasurer."
 However, Dunster indeed was the "de facto treasurer" of Harvard for nearly a decade.
 With the approval of the General Court of Massachusetts Bay, he later set up the first corporation charter in America, the Charter of 1650, and named Danforth as the new treasurer.
-The corporate charter that Dunster established governs Harvard University to this day—an astounding testament to his leadership and governing skills.
-On December 6, 2010, Harvard announced its intention to expand the membership of the Corporation from a body of seven members (as first set up by Dunster) to thirteen members.
+The corporate charter that Dunster established governs Harvard University to this day, and was only altered in 2010, when the Harvard Corporation expanded from a body of seven members, as first set up by Dunster, to thirteen members.